atharvatekawade/Application-Effective-Scheduling-Subject-to-Security-Constraints/README.md

 5) smin: Represents the lower bound for task computation requirement and edge data.
 6) smax: Represents the upper bound for task computation requirement and edge data.

 Upon running the command and successful execution, we get plots for the cost, makespan, reliability and security of different algorithms.
 The security plot also includes the security constraint for reference.
+Sample plots are shown below.

 ## Results
 ![Figure_1](https://user-images.githubusercontent.com/64606981/203858602-f4c2c1ca-0f21-4df5-8264-96dbb2bf5111.png)